p80n/photoprism-helm/README.md

 It's important to configure persistent storage (e.g., NFS) for any sort of real-world usage.
 I've been running PhotoPrism using two NFS shares: one for PhotoPrism's thumbnails cache, and one pointing to where I store my original images in Lightroom (read-only).
-This has been working well for me; keeping PhotoPrism assets separate keeps my Lightroom workspace uncluttered.
+This has been working well for me; keeping PhotoPrism assets separate keeps my Lightroom workspace ~~uncluttered~~ less cluttered.

 If you don't enable persistence, you can still take PhotoPrism for a spin; you'll just have to start from scratch if the pod dies or gets scheduled on a different node.